IBM/svn-connector-for-storediq/README.md

 **Steps to develop the connector**

-> Here examples and snapshot are given for `svn connector`.
+> Here examples, code-snippets and snapshots are shown for `svn connector`.
 Need to replicate the same for ftp and any other data source connector.

 Connector API SDK shares the Python modules with the user that acts as a template for developing a new connector.
 These modules contain the default implementation and the utility functions.
 These shared modules come preinstalled in the `/usr/lib/python2.6/site-packages/siq_connector` folder.
 More details for these modules can be found [here](doc/IBM_StoredIQ_Connector_API_SDK.pdf).